openmrs/openmrs-esm-user-dashboard-widgets/docs/adr-06-report-modal.md

 ## Decision

-We have choosen react-modal.
+We have chosen react-modal.
 It is simple, light weight.

 ## Consequences

-- Dependency on reat-modal
+- Dependency on react-modal
 - We need migration effort if we want to change to other component.